 - Children may not be featured or mentioned in any way within your assignment-related content

-- Where possible, promotion of content should be limited to audiences 25 years of age or older.
+- Where possible, the promotion of content should be limited to audiences 25 years of age or older.

 Phase 3: Monitoring Content